 Here are some things you can do to help your teen wake up and get out of bed at a reasonable hour on weekends and so avoid resetting his or her inner clock:

 - Explain the importance of keeping to relatively consistent bed times and wake-up times on weekends and weekdays.
 Your teen may not like it, but will at least understand why you are getting him or her up and out of bed on weekend mornings.

 - Expose your teen to lots of bright light in the morning.
 Nothing tells the brain it’s time to wake up more than bright light.
 Turn on all the lights in the bedroom, and open all the shades and curtains.
 Consider using a timer to turn on bedroom lights, and keep the lights on in the kitchen or breakfast nook.

 - Set an alarm clock (or two, timed a few minutes apart) positioned across the room and out of reach from the bed.
 Your teen may be much more tempted to roll over and go back to sleep while still under the convers than after she or he has already gotten out of bed.

 - Plan a morning outing with your teen.
 This might be an early-morning trip to a coffee shop for a hot drink and a pastry, or a yoga class you can do together.

 - Don’t let your teen watch TV for at least the first two hours after waking up.
 You want him or her to be up and active, not lying down in a darkened family room watching cartoons.

 - Say “no” to napping during the day.
 Napping will reduce your teen’s sleep deficit and make it very hard to fall asleep at night which, in turn, will make it harder for her or him to wake up the next morning.

 To learn more about how you can help your child get a better night’s sleep, check out The Harvard Medical School Guide to Successful Sleep Strategies for Kids.
-This new ebook has just been published by Harvard Health Publications and Rosetta.
+This new ebook has just been published by Harvard Health Publishing and Rosetta.